crampete/full_stack_classroom_october_2019/README.md

 - Higher Order Functions in Express.js
 - Automatically restarting the server using `nodemon`
 - Wrote a few routes and tested them using Postman.

+## Day 22

+- Routes for Creating, Reading, Updating and Deleting a resource.
+(Library Application)
+- Stored data in local variables.
+- Headers and Body in Requests and Responses.
+- Variable Route Patterns.
+- Tested routes using Postman.
+- Mongo Refresher.
+- Mongoose Basics - What and Why?